CryptoAdvised/CleanFill/README.md

 It's a simple data transformation tool.

 # How it works
 ClearFill take in a numpy array matrix containing NaN and fill them with estimated value.
-For a demonstration simply look at exemples down below.
+For a demonstration simply look at test.py

-# Available prediction methode
+# Available prediction methode for filling data
 - Linear regression
 - Nearest value
 - Slope One (Fastest)
 - Weighted Slope One
 - Bipolar Slope One
+- Means

+# Available filling tools
+- NaNtoZero
+- ZeroToNaN

 # Installation
-pip install cleanfill
+pip install CleanFill

 # Depedencies
-You'll need numpy and scipy installed in your venv to run this library.
+You'll need numpy, scipy and pandas installed in your venv to run this library.

-# Exemple for NaN as value
+# Exemple for NaN as value with numpy array
 ```
 import numpy as np
 from cleanfill import fill